Family Trip to the Black Hills: Reflections, Reviews and Recommendations

 The streets of Hill City and Custer, SD in particular were lined with hundreds of Harley fans.
 We didn't see them at some the attractions we visited but rather they just seemed to be cruising up and down the highways in and around Rapid City.
 South Dakota officials anticipated about one million riders.
-One of the hotel directors commented that the rally doubles the population of the entire state.
-Although some hotels were booked a year in advance because of the rally, I was still able to find hotels with vacancies reasonably priced.
+One of the hotel directors commented that rally participants double the population of the entire state.
+Although some hotels were booked a year in advance because of the rally, I was still able to find hotels with vacancies and reasonably priced.

 Rushmore Tramway Adventures (zip line and Alpine Slide)